Hi friend! I’m glad you could make it.

 So how can we do it?

-I’ve written a list of 5 things we should avoid in order to grow flowers in this season.
+I came up with a list of 5 things we should avoid in order to grow flowers in this season.
 Things I, or people close to me have struggled with.
-Things harmful to innocence, class, and a relationship with the Father.
+Things that kill innocence, class, and a relationship with the Father.

 When seeking virtue, avoid…